‘Vanderpump Rules’ Stars Ariana Madix And Tom Sandoval Attend People’s Choice Event

 As their fans and followers await an announcement regarding the upcoming eighth season of the Bravo TV reality show, Madix and Sandoval attended the celebrity-studded event at the Universal CityWalk in Hollywood, California, where she posed in a fashionable button-down and he sported a Gucci zip-up.

-In Madix’s November 1 photo, which she shared with her fans and followers on Instagram, Madix stood with her right hand on her hip and her left hand around Sandoval as she showed off her toned midsection in low-cut black pants, and printed shirt and large gold hoop earrings.
+In Madix’s November 1 photo, which she shared with her fans and followers on Instagram, she stood with her right hand on her hip and her left hand around Sandoval as she showed off her toned midsection in low-cut black pants, printed shirt, and large gold hoop earrings.

 Sandoval also shared a photo of himself and Madix on his Instagram page and in the caption of his post, he thanked his fans and followers for voting for Vanderpump Rules and encouraged them to tune into the upcoming awards show, which is set to air on November 10 on the E!
 Network.